U of M Wordmark

 • People who have a life-threatening allergy to eggs or other vaccine ingredients

-• People who have had Guillain-Barre syndome
+• People who have had Guillain-Barre syndrome from the flu vaccine

-Side effects: Minor side effects include soreness, redness and swelling at site of injection; mild fever, mild headache/muscle ache, nausea.
+Side effects include:Minor side effects include soreness, redness and swelling at site of injection; mild fever, mild headache/muscle ache, nausea.

 The 1976 swine flu vaccine was associated with an increased risk of Guillain-Barre syndrome.
 Subsequent flu vaccines have not had causal relationships demonstrated.
 If risk exists, it would be less than one to two cases per million vaccines, which is much less than the risk of flu complications.

-What is flu?
 Flu (short for influenza) is a viral infection of the nose, throat, bronchial tubes and lungs.
 It is much like a chest cold but usually more severe.
 There are two main types of virus: A and B. Each type includes many different strains which tend to change each year.

-Transmission: Influenza is highly contagious and is easily transmitted through contact with droplets from the nose and throat of an infected person during coughing and sneezing.
+Influenza is highly contagious and is easily transmitted through contact with droplets from the nose and throat of an infected person during coughing and sneezing.
 Flu may be transmitted one day before symptoms develop and up to five days after you get sick.

 • Rapid onset of symptoms

-• Fever (greater than 100.4 degrees or 38 degrees C)
+• Fever (greater than 100.4° or 38° C)

 • Headache and/or body aches